-The Johnston County Osteoarthritis Project operates from the Thurston Arthritis Research Center at the University of North Carolina at Chapel Hill and our offices in Smithfield, North Carolina.
+The Johnston County Osteoarthritis Project (JoCoOA) operates from the Thurston Arthritis Research Center at the University of North Carolina at Chapel Hill and our offices in Smithfield, North Carolina.

 - This project is a unique, prospective, population-based study of knee, hip, hand and spine osteoarthritis and disability in African Americans and Caucasians, aged 45 years and older.